wp-plugins/akw-store-locator/readme.txt

 The 'Upgrade.php' file needs to be present in the 'wp-admin/includes' folder.
 This file is required to add the table to the database.

 == Screenshots ==
-1. Add Store screenshot
+1. Add Store screenshot.
 2. List of stores.
+3. Upload csv file.
+4. Get coordinates
-3. View of store locator.
+5. View of store locator.

 == Upgrade Notice ==

-= 1.5 =
+= 1.6 =
-This upgrade fixes the geocode over the limit issue with Google API.
+* This upgrade fixes the csv upload functionality.
+* New options for distance in kilometers or miles.
+* Preferred store and custom text options for stores.

 == Changelog ==
+= 1.6 =
+* Options to choose between kilometers or miles.
+* Updated csv file upload.
+* Preferred store and custom text options for stores.
 = 1.5 =
 * Fixed code to get geocode locations for multiple addresses.
 = 1.4 =